Terms and Condition of Business

 16.1 This Acceptable Use Policy is in place to protect our customers from a deterioration in service.
 All customers must agree to the following: These terms may be modified at any time and without notice.
 All users previous and new are always subject to the newest terms posted here at all times

-17.1 on-site services are provided in the area described at http://platinumsystems.co.uk.
-This service is based on an hourly rate as described at http://platinumsystems.co.uk.
-The minimum charge is 1 hour of labour and 1 call out charge.
-Our engineer or approved contractor will carry your fault diagnosis, repair, configuration and installation of the computer hardware as described in this agreement.
+17.1 services are provided in the area described at http://platinumsystems.co.uk.
+This service is based on an hourly rate or daily rate.
+The minimum charge is 1 hour of labour .
+We will provide an estimate of charges should the service be more then one hour

 17.2 Site visits are available Monday-Friday 9:00am – 5:30pm excluding public holidays.
 Visits are usually made within 48 hours of agreeing to your request (subject to availability).